jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

   (e) if the person is charged with such an offence before the expiry of that period, as soon as practicable after—whichever occurs first; or
     (i) the charge is withdrawn; or
     (ii) the person is acquitted of the offence,—
-  (f) if the person is convicted of such an offence, and the offence is not an imprisonable offence or offence against any of the provisions listed in Part 3 of the Schedule, as soon as practicable after the expiry of the appeal period applicable to the conviction.
+  (f) if the person is convicted of such an offence, and the offence is not an imprisonable offence or offence against any of the provisions listed in Part 3 of Schedule 1, as soon as practicable after the expiry of the appeal period applicable to the conviction.
 (2) Subsection (2A) applies if—
-  (a) a bodily sample is taken under Part 2 from a person; and (b) the person is convicted of the offence in respect of which the sample is taken, or of a related offence; and (c) the offence of which the person is convicted is an imprisonable offence or offence against any of the provisions listed in Part 3 of the Schedule.
+  (a) a bodily sample is taken under Part 2 from a person; and (b) the person is convicted of the offence in respect of which the sample is taken, or of a related offence; and (c) the offence of which the person is convicted is an imprisonable offence or offence against any of the provisions listed in Part 3 of Schedule 1.
 (2A) The Commissioner must ensure that the sample is retained only for as long as necessary to enable a DNA profile to be obtained from the sample, and is then destroyed.
 (3) Nothing in this section requires the destruction of any DNA profile that may lawfully be retained in a DNA profile databank.
 (4) Nothing in subsection (1)﻿(f) applies where the conviction for the offence is quashed on appeal and a new trial is ordered.